How much does bar equipment cost to build a bar?

 HOW MUCH DOES BAR EQUIPMENT COST TO BUILD A BAR?

 The world of bar equipment can be overwhelming to the average person.
 If you’ve ever looked behind a bar and studied the equipment (I do this all the time!), you’ll notice that the possible configurations seem nearly limitless.
-Of course, there are many reasons for the equipment people select for their bars, and some of these reasons don’t make much sense — which leads to bartender inefficiency and lost profits.
-However, even among experts, there is often more than one solution for a given bar design.
-At the core of the equipment decision-making process is the concept of ergonomic bar design (which I discuss in another Vlog post, referenced below).
+People have many reasons for the equipment they select for their bars, and some of these reasons don’t make much sense — which leads to bartender inefficiency and lost profits.
+Ergonomics is the core of our bar equipment design process (reference below).

 Related Blog Posts:

 PRICE LIST OF THE COMMONLY SPECIFIED EQUPMENT IN BAR DESIGN

 For the sake of this discussion, I want to address the most common equipment used in commercial bar design, which is as follows and shown in the accompanying pictures (refer to the video above):